minibolt-guide/minibolt/guide/system/operating-system.md

 1. When the prompt shows you "Please remove the installation medium, then press ENTER", extract the pen drive of the PC and press ENTER

-Now the PC should reboot and show you the prompt to log in.
-You can now disconnect the keyboard and screen from the PC and proceed to connect remotely to the node from your regular computer to continue with the installation.
+🥳 Now the PC should reboot and show you the prompt to log in.
+You can disconnect the keyboard and the screen of the MiniBolt node, and proceed to connect remotely from your regular computer to continue with the installation.

 <br /><br />